-- UC has study exchange programmes with the University of Konstanz and the University of Freiburg.
+- Access to exchange programmes with the University of Konstanz and the University of Freiburg.

 Find out more about what you can do with a degree in German.